Rockin’ the World

 Wolf: Little pig little pig let me come in.

-Piggie 1: Not by the hair of my chinny chin.
+Piggie 2: Not by the hair of my chinny chin.
 ACK!
-I have no hair!
-He’s coming IN!!
-I gotta RUN!!!
+I’m too young for a

 KNOCK KNOCK KNOCK